percevalw/metanno/docs/tutorials/customize-explorer.md

     {
         "note_id": doc._.note_id,
         "note_text": doc.text,
-        # This is an example.
-Make sure that your data actually has this attribute
+        # This is an example
 +       "note_type": doc._.note_type, #(1)!
     }
     for doc in data